Replace a ticket

 If your Android phone with Mobile myki has been lost or stolen, contact your service provider immediately to have the phone blocked.

-You can find, lock or erase your Android phone.
 For more information see Google Help and Support.

 Registered Mobile myki

 If the Android phone containing your Mobile myki is lost or stolen, let us know as soon as possible.
 Your balance is protected from the time you tell us your myki is lost or stolen.

 We'll block it and can arrange a refund to your new Mobile myki.

 Unregistered Mobile myki

 If your Android phone has been lost or stolen and contains a Mobile myki which isn’t registered, contact Google Pay to get your ticket number.
 This lets you contact us to request a refund of any balance on the Mobile myki.

 Damaged or defective myki